sprintup/Whiteboard/README.md

 * Have it take screenshots when tests fail
 * Report generation for continuous integration
 * Feature tags for dynamic automation
+* Move all css classes and ids into model
 * Failed test file
 * Call stack file
 * Browser based tool instead of CLI using [Browserfy](http://browserify.org/).